Code-Institute-Submissions/MS2-Covid-Tracker-1/README.md

 * As a user, I would like to be able to view the world wide and each country's data at the same time for comparison
 * As a user, I would like to know the current covid-19 data per province in the philippines
 * As a user, I would like to know the demography of these cases per gender and age range
-* As a user, I should be able determine the location of these places from the map

 ### Design